 Research Innovation Fund

-Pancreatic Cancer UK Research Innovation Fund – coming soon.
+Pancreatic Cancer UK Research Innovation Fund – coming soon in 2018.

 One of Pancreatic Cancer UK's contributions to tackling the issue of underfunding in pancreatic cancer research is in the form of the Research Innovation Fund.

 The Fund is intended to spur creative and cutting edge ideas and approaches in pancreatic cancer, including repurposing those successful in other areas of cancer that have justifiable promise for pancreatic cancer.